Excess praise is harmful to children, but so is being overly critical. Are you being too critical of your kids?

 “What’s the matter with you?”

-But, Levine points out, if overpraising our children is harmful (because it focuses on achievement instead of effort, makes children reluctant to try new things, and is often used by parents to manipulate their kids into doing what they want them to do), being overly critical of children is even worse.
+But, Levine points out in her book, if overpraising our children is harmful (because it focuses on achievement instead of effort, makes children reluctant to try new things, and is often used by parents to manipulate their kids into doing what they want them to do), being overly critical of children is even worse.

 Probably every parent knows it.

-But, unfortunately, the knowledge that what we say might harm our children’s self-esteem, does not always keep us from saying things that harm our children’s self-esteem.
+But, unfortunately, the knowledge that being overly critical of our kids might harm our children’s self-esteem, does not always keep us from saying things that harm our children’s self-esteem.
 If you listen to four-year-olds playing together, you can get some insight into just how critical and hurtful parents’ words can be.